tdavydze/MachineLearning-CFD-DEM/README.md

 Koch-Hill model (Hill, R.J., Koch, D.L. and Ladd, A.J.C.
 (2001) Moderate-Reynolds-Number Flows in Ordered and Random Arrays of Spheres.
 Journal of Fluid Mechanics, 448, 243-278.)

+Original calculation loops and equations are intentionally letf in, to easier follow the code.
+However, they can be removed for faster CPU speed.

 Implemented within CFDEMproject - https://github.com/CFDEMproject/CFDEMcoupling-PUBLIC
 Base code: https://github.com/gosha20777/keras2cpp